LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

 .. c:function:: SUNErrCode SUNAdaptController_EstimateStepTol(SUNAdaptController C, sunrealtype H, sunrealtype tolfac, int P, sunrealtype DSM, sunrealtype dsm, sunrealtype* Hnew, sunrealtype* tolfacnew)

    Estimates a slow step size and a fast tolerance multiplication factor for two adjacent time scales within a multirate application.

-This routine is required for controllers of type ``SUN_ADAPTCONTROLLER_MRI_TOL``.
+   This routine is required for controllers of type :c:enumerator`SUN_ADAPTCONTROLLER_MRI_TOL`.
+   If the current time scale has relative tolerance ``rtol``, then the next-faster time scale will be called with relative tolerance ``tolfac * rtol``.
    If this is not provided by the implementation, the base class method will set ``*Hnew = H`` and ``*tolfacnew = tolfac`` and return.